 At the Walker Ice and Fitness Center, we follow the USA Hockey model of Cross Ice for U-8 players.
 USA Hockey adopted this model to help further the development of under 8 players.
-Under ADM, cross ice games are played the width of the rink (or cross ice) and we utilize up to six zones to create an ample amount of puck touches and quick decision making.
+Under ADM, cross ice games are played the width of the rink (or cross ice) and we utilize up to 6 zones to create an ample amount of puck touches and quick decision making.

-In the video below, Coach Mike explains the age range for Cross Ice:
+Coach Mike explains the age range for Cross Ice: